scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `id-at-ia` attribute identifies the SCION ISD and AS numbers.
 Its object identifier is defined in [](#cert-asn1).

-The string representation of the `ISD-AS number` attribute MUST follow the formatting defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.
+The `id-at-ia` attribute MUST be included in the `issuer` and `subject` fields of root, issuing CA, and AS certificates.
+It SHOULD be included in voting certificates.

-Voting AS and issuing CA certificates MUST include the `ISD-AS number` attribute exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field respectively.
-Implementations MUST NOT create nor successfully verify certificates whose `issuer` and `subject` fields do not include the ISD-AS number at all, or include it more than once.
+In issuing CA certificates, the presence of this attribute ensures that the Control Plane can identify from which AS to retrieve the intermediate CA certificate, thereby avoiding circular dependencies.

-For issuing CA certificates, the inclusion of the `ISD-AS number` ensures the Control Plane knows from which AS to retrieve the certificate, thereby avoiding circular dependencies.
+When present, the `id-at-ia` attribute MUST appear exactly once in a given distinguished name (DN), and implementations MUST reject certificates if the `id-at-ia` appears more than once.

-Voting-only certificates are not required to include the `ISD-AS number` attribute in their distinguished name.
+The string representation of the `id-at-ia` attribute MUST follow the formatting defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.

 ### `validity`